parrt/cs345/projects/symtab.md

         <Dog.breed:string>
 ```

-Notice that the types are known at the definition site during this first phase.
+Notice that the field types are known at the definition site during this first phase *because we do not allow forward references*.
 It is the type of expressions that we compute in the next phase.
-We know what the type of declarations are because they are explicitly typed.
+We know what the type of declarations are because they are explicitly (and statically) typed.

 Your type computation phase will walk the parse tree again, setting the current scope as it descends by picking up the scope variable from the parse tree annotations.
 Let's take a look at another input example, [nested-field.ts](https://github.com/USF-CS345-starterkits/parrt-symtab/blob/master/resources/samples/nested-field.ts):